 Because no two people are in the same financial situation, we ensure that our lenders’ bridging loans are tailored to your specific needs.
 They’ll offer you quick, hassle-free finance at competitive interest rates, perfect for the loan term required.

-Option 2: Second Tier or Non-Bank Lender Bridging Loans
+Option 2: Second Tier or Non-Bank Lender Swing Loans

 Gaps in cash flow are a natural part of life.
-If you are on the hunt for a bridging loan to help you settle on that dream property before you’re ready to sell your existing one, Platinum Mortgages can help.
+If you need help you settle on that dream property before you’re ready to sell your existing one, Platinum Mortgages can help.

-To learn more about our bridging loan options or schedule a consultation with us, please get in touch with our team of professional, qualified Mortgage Brokers / Financial Advisers at firstname.lastname@example.org or 0800 LENDING (0800 536 346).
+To learn more about our bridging loan options or schedule a consultation with us, please get in touch with our team of professional, qualified Financial Advisers at email@example.com or 0800 LENDING (0800 536 346).